LOWMELT® DESOLDER WIRELow Temp SMD & Thru-Hole Removal and BGA Pad Re-Dressing Solder

 Zephyrtronics was awarded

 winning the prestigious Vision Award,

 and non-contact, "touch-free" rework

-the world.
+dazzled engineers and technicians.
 And how quickly the word

 William C. Ward Article in IBM's